russelltheprogrammer/tax-projection-individual-docs/README.md

 I continue to add more features and make a more advanced version of this application.
 However, I build this application all by myself and I have limited time capacity.
 There are a lot of additional features I would like to add to make this application more accurate and more functional, including adding additional scenarios, more state jurisdictions, and the list goes on...

-If you have a specific feature requests?
+Do you have a specific feature request?
 Please let me know.

 ## Feedback?